 Since October 2016, technical quality masks (TECQUA) are reporting instance of lost data packets (see anomaly #10).
 However it has been found that the masks are not perfectly accurate (see figure below).
 This anomaly is essentially corrected with production baseline 02.05.
 Some residual errors have been observed, which led to a further improvement deployed the 07/06/2018.
+A final fix has been implemented with PB 03.00 (30/03/2021).

-Figure 20: Technical Quality masks (green: lost packets, red: degraded packets) overlayed over an affected image.
+Figure 18: Technical Quality masks (green: lost packets, red: degraded packets) overlayed over an affected image.
 A small gap exists between the mask and the affected area (anomaly #24).